NigelFinegan5p/project5/testing.md

 For my HTML files, I have used [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

-Due to the usage of Jinja syntax (e.g., `{% extends "base.html" %}` and `{{ form|crispy }}`) and authentication requirements, the following approach was used for validation:
+Since the project uses Jinja syntax (like {% extends "base.html" %} and {{ form|crispy }}) and requires user authentication, this method was used for validation:

 1. Navigate to each individual page via the deployed Heroku app link.
 2. Right-click the screen or use `CTRL+U` (`⌘+U` on Mac) to "View page source."
 3. Copy the complete HTML code and paste it into the [validate by input](https://validator.w3.org/#validate_by_input) option.
 4. Fix any errors or warnings, revalidate, and record results.

-All pages passed validation, except for the Add Product and Edit Product pages.
+All pages passed validation, one error showing and reached out to Tutor support on this.

 <details>